 Whether you are religious or not, the influence of religion on society is still keenly felt in the 21st century.
 Many of our laws, morals and social conventions owe their existence to religion.
-Yet, the world is changing, perhaps more rapidly than at any point in history.
-The challenges facing religion continue to grow, whether it be through the challenge of science, or a changing society in which new values contradict centuries' old tradition.
-Will science prove that God isn't real?
+Yet the world is changing, more rapidly than at any point in history.
+The challenges facing religion continue to grow, whether it be from science or a changing society with new values.
+Will science prove that God is not real?
 Should same sex couples be allowed to marry in a church?
-Can passages in the Qur'an still be used to justify the use of the death penalty nowadays?
+Can passages in the Qur'an still be used to justify the use of the death penalty?

-Above is a small selection of the questions you will be able to explore by taking GCSE Religious Studies.
-Put simply, Religious Studies allows access to ultimate questions that other subjects do not cover.
-Equally important are the questions that lie at the heart of all enquiry into religious' belief, that you will return to in every lesson throughout the course: what do I think?
+This is just a small selection of the questions you will be able to explore by taking GCSE Religious Studies.
+Equally important are the questions that you will return to in every lesson: what do I think?
 How can I justify my beliefs?
-No discussion is off limits and no reasoned response will be dismissed without thorough investigation.